ramakay/vercelship25/README.md

 ## The Story

 In June 2025, Vercel announced Ship.
 A suite of features for AI applications.
-With budgets tight, we asked:
+With budgets tight, I asked:

 **What can $10 actually buy you?**